pymedphys/pymedphys/paper.md

 # Summary

-PyMedPhys is an open-source Python library built by a community that values and prioritizes code sharing, review, improvement, and peer development pertaining to the field of medical physics.
+PyMedPhys is an open-source medical physics Python library built by a community that values and prioritizes code sharing, review, improvement, and peer development.
+The overall goal of PyMedPhys is to provide medical physicists around the world with a library of software solutions to simplify and enhance their research and clinical work.
 It is inspired by the collaborative work of our physics peers in astronomy and the Astropy Project.

 # Statement of need

 As the treatment delivery methods used in radiation oncology continue to improve, the complexity associated with ensuring precise and accurate delivery continues to increase.
-What used to be feasible Many medical physicists are turning toward software solutions to help maximize efficiency and quality of care.
+In response, many medical physicists are turning toward software solutions to help maximize efficiency and quality of care.
+It is common for medical physicists to develop their own in-house code for performing these tasks; many of which have been standardized through recommendations by organizations such as the American Association of Physicists in Medicine (AAPM).
+This can lead to the "reinvention of the wheel", where physicists are wasting time writing code to perform a function that someone else has already created.

+By creating and promoting an open-source repository, PyMedPhys aims to make the solutions physicists have created easily accessible to others looking to do the same.

 # Citations